 “What I think about that is that my office, we do all that we can,” Jackson County Prosecutor Jean Peters Baker said.

 In April, Woody’s attorney, Craig Divine, filed a motion to reduce bond.

-The motion states in part, “Defendant has no history of violence behavior and has no convictions for any violent offenses.
+The motion states in part, “Defendant has no history of violent behavior and has no convictions for any violent offenses.
 Defendant does not pose a danger to the community.”

 Divine also claimed an extended jail stay while Woody awaited trial would put him at a greater risk for catching COVID-19.

 Baker said the pandemic has been an ongoing concern.